-Maria S. evokes: "The Jewish survivors of the first mass shooting were locked up in a ghetto.
-The ghetto was made up of several streets and was surrounded by posts and barbed wire.
-There was a front gate which was guarded by policemen and maybe some Germans.
-There were 3 mass shootings thereafter in 1942 to liquidate Jews.
-In particular there was one in March.
-The pit of the great mass shooting from 1941 was opened again on occasion.
-At the end only the top “specialists” were kept alive; they were shot last, one or two weeks after the second mass shooting."
+Maria S.: "The Jewish survivors of the first mass shooting were locked up in a ghetto.
+The ghetto was spread across several streets and was surrounded by posts and barbed wire.
+There was a front gate which was guarded by policemen and possibly some German soldiers.
+There were 3 mass shootings in 1942 to liquidate the Jews.
+There was one particular one I remember in March of that year.
+The pit one large mass shooting from 1941 was opened again for that occasion.
+At the end only the top “skilled workers” were kept alive.
+They were shot last, one or two weeks after the second mass shooting."
 (Witness N°255, interviewed in March 2010)

-Lyakhovichi is located 20 kilometers southeast of Baranovichi.
-At the time of the German occupation, there were more than 3,000 Jewish inhabitants in the town, swelled by an influx of refugees fleeing from central and western Poland.
+Lyakhovichi is located 20km southeast of Baranovichi.
+At the time of the German occupation, there were more than 3,000 Jewish inhabitants in the town, a number swelled by an influx of refugees fleeing from central and western Poland.

-In November, 1941, Jews are gathered in the central square, then taken and killed in a sand pit near the village of Lotva.
-The day of the massacre, the remaining Jews were locked up in a fenced ghetto in a poor area of the city.
-A new aktion took place in June 1942 when 300 Jews were killed in a place close to the previous one.
+In November 1941, the Jews were gathered in the central square, before being taken and killed in a sand pit near the village of Lotva.
+The day of the massacre, the remaining Jews were locked up in a fenced ghetto in a poor area of the town.
+Another Aktion took place in June 1942, during which 300 Jews were killed near the location of the first shooting.
 That day, a revolt in the ghetto took place and several Jews managed to join the partisans.
-The Jews killed inside the ghetto were buried in the same location as the previous killings.
+The Jews killed inside the ghetto were buried at the same location as the previous killings.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a firstname.lastname@example.org